-A portion of the earned income is disregarded when determining income eligibility and a cash benefit amount.
+A Work-Related Disregard disregards a portion of the earned income when determining income eligibility and a cash benefit amount.
 The first \$108 and 50 percent of the remaining income, dependent care costs, and income of minor family members and dependent children in an assistance unit are disregarded.